-The Kiama LGA has had a higher average growth in Gross Regional Product over the past six years, with an average growth rate of 4.3%.
+The Kiama LGA has had a higher average growth in GRP over the past six years, with an average growth rate of 4.3%.
 The Illawarra Region has had an annual average growth of 2.6% over the same period.

-Although there has been a reduction in building approvals over the past 12 months, there has been a significant number of projects that have commenced construction over that same period, which will be due for completion in 2018.
-These new developments will see an increase in the number of retail and commercial properties which will also lead to an increased number of jobs in the Kiama and Gerringong business districts.
+New developments will see an increase in the number of retail and commercial properties which will also lead to an increased number of jobs in the Kiama and Gerringong business districts.